epsilon-phase/Symmetricality/README.md

 6) `center_y` specifies the y center of the building(not used right now)

 After that, there is another section called `texturecoords` that is inside the `[building/<id>/]` section.
-This defines the area of the spritesheet that are shown when the building is drawn. `X1` is the starting point on the left hand side of the sprite(starting at 0)
+This defines the area of the spritesheet that are shown when the building is drawn.

+1) `X1` is the starting point on the left hand side of the sprite(starting at 0)

-`X2` is the right side of the sprite.
+2) `X2` is the right side of the sprite.

-`Y1` is the top of the sprite. `Y2` is the bottom of the sprite.
+3) `Y1` is the top of the sprite.

+4) `Y2` is the bottom of the sprite.

 Strange things happen if any of these are not defined, so check these values if the building is not displayed properly.

+Error reporting on the configuration is extremely sparse, and often the only sign that a single syntax error has been made is the absence of buildings or unusual or inaccurate designation colors.